Prof-Rosario-UCLA/team16/README.md

 ```

 ### Production Deployment
+### Automated
+We have everything needed for deployment set up in the `k8s/` directory.
+To use this for yourself, you will need to create your own GKE instance, enable the proper APIs, and modify the `yaml` configs to fit your setup.
+The Google Artifact Registry URLs in `cloudbuild.yaml` will need to be changed, you will need your own domain for HTTPS, and you will need a Google Cloud Trigger tied to the Github repository for automatic CI/CD.
+Everything except `frontendconfig` and `backendconfig` need to be modified.
+### Manual
+These are the instructions we followed to create our deployment.
+Follow them if you would like to deploy from scratch.

 1. For frontend and backend, repeat the same steps.
 We will just describe the steps for the backend deployment.
 2. First, build the image: `docker buildx build -t doodly .`
 3. To push the image to Google Artifact Registery: